microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/privilegedidentitymanagement-for-groups-api-overview.md

 | Get the details of all PIM for groups policy assignments including the policies and rules or settings associated with the PIM for groups membership and ownership  | [List unifiedRoleManagementPolicyAssignments](../api/policyroot-list-rolemanagementpolicyassignments.md) |
 | Get the details of a PIM for groups policy assignment including the policy and rules or settings associated with the PIM for groups membership or ownership       | [Get unifiedRoleManagementPolicyAssignment](../api/unifiedrolemanagementpolicyassignment-get.md)         |

-For more information about using Microsoft Graph to configure rules, see [Overview of rules for Azure AD roles in PIM APIs in Microsoft Graph](/graph/identity-governance-pim-rules-overview).
-For examples of updating rules, see [Use PIM APIs in Microsoft Graph to update Azure AD rules](/graph/how-to-pim-update-rules).
+For more information about using Microsoft Graph to configure rules, see [Overview of rules in PIM APIs in Microsoft Graph](/graph/identity-governance-pim-rules-overview).
+For examples of updating rules, see [Use PIM APIs in Microsoft Graph to update rules](/graph/how-to-pim-update-rules).

 ## PIM for groups and the group object